Active aero that reacts to grip loss before it happens

 delta = max(-step_max_slider_val, min(control_function, step_max_slider_val))

 The resulting value of P+I was then fed into a list of logical statements to determine which wing should move the calculated amount, and in which direction.
-Note that in the code below, "moments" are given units of Nm, but they are not really moments nor are they in Nm, as there was no conversion from serial data to pressures to forces, as this was superfluous for the model-scale experiment.
+Note that in the code below, "moments" are given units of Nm, but they are not really moments nor are they in Nm, as there was no conversion from serial data to pressures and forces, as this was superfluous for the model-scale experiment.

 if delta > 0: